AlexandrErohin/home-assistant-flightradar24/README.md

  - Most tracked flights (You may disable it via configuration)

 ### <a id="device-tracker">Device Tracker</a>
-Track flights as device_tracker with flight information.
+You may be interested to add a live flight as device_tracker with the flight information to a person in HA.
 To use it - you need to activate this feature in [Edit Configuration](#edit-configuration).
-When it is enabled - this integration creates device_tracker for every additional tracked flight from `sensor.flightradar24_additional_tracked`.
+When it is enabled - this integration creates device_tracker with static name `device_tracker.flightradar24` and this device_tracker updates when there is a live flight in the additional tracked list.

-To create device_tracker for a flight:
-1. Add a flight to Additional tracked by flight number.
-If it has no flight number, use callsign
-2. Use device_tracker `device_tracker.FLIGHT_NUMBER` if flight number exists or `device_tracker.CALL_SIGN`.

-To find device_tracker - Go to `Developer tools` and search for your flight number or callsign - you’ll find sensor like `device_tracker.FLIGHT_NUMBER` or `device_tracker.CALL_SIGN`.
+It works ONLY with one live flight from the additional tracked list at a time!

 ### Configuration
  - Add to track